DuyThong25/Library-Manager/README.md

 **DESRIPTION**

-Hello, this project is in a final reporting course so there may be many mistakes <3 !!
+Hello, This report is made by students, so there may be errors <3!!

 The purpose of this software is to make library management simpler and easier, reducing work for each role